 An Important Lesson

 The lesson I'm attempting to give is the value of half points are progressive.
-If the line starts at -105 the value of a half point is less than if it started at -110; if the line starts at -115 it is worth more.
-Likewise, when making multiple-half point purchases - each half point purchased has greater value than the last.
+If the line starts at -105 the value of a half point is less than if it started at -110; if the line starts at -115, then it's worth more.
+Likewise, when making multiple-half point purchases each half point purchased has greater value than the last.
 If betting sites didn't limit the number of half point we could buy at 10 cents each, we could purchase a ton of them to the point all bets we make are +EV.
-I'll come back to +EV half-point buys in a bit but first let me cover the best betting sites for purchasing half points.
+I'll come back to +EV half-point buys in a bit, but first let me cover the best betting sites for purchasing half points.

 Best Betting Sites for Half Point Purchases